JeffW12345/Golang-Scottish-Stamp-Duty-Calculator/README.md

 This app calculates LBBT (essentially Scottish stamp duty - see https://revenue.scot/taxes/land-buildings-transaction-tax).

 The user passes the property value into the DisplayTaxDueForProperty method in the main function of 'main.go', and is presented with console output showing the tax due on the property.

 In the £200,000 property example already in the app, the console output would be the following:

-The tax due for the property valued at 200000.00 is 1100.00
+**The tax due for the property valued at 200000.00 is 1100.00**

 RUNNING INSTRUCTIONS
 ====================

 Clone the repo.

-Navigate to the repo in the command terminal.
+Navigate to the repo in a command terminal.
 Then type the following:

-go get .
+go mod download

 Change the figure in the 'DisplayTaxDueForProperty' method call in the 'main' function to the value of the property you want the tax for.